Why Alabama Belongs on Your Travel Bucket List

 The Rosa Parks Museum, built on the corner of Montgomery and Court Streets where she was arrested, is a carefully curated tribute that uses original documents, photographs, and oral histories to put her act of courage in its full context.
 The Dexter Avenue King Memorial Baptist Church, where King served from 1954 to 1960, offers guided tours of the sanctuary and a basement mural depicting key events in King’s life.

-The Bryan Stevenson-founded National Memorial for Peace and Justice, opened in 2018, is by wide consensus the most important new memorial built in the United States in a generation.
-Dedicated to the more than 4,000 African Americans killed in racial terror lynchings between 1877 and 1950, the memorial’s 800 hanging steel monuments — one for each county where a lynching occurred — create an atmosphere of accumulated grief that is unlike anything else in American public life.
+The National Memorial for Peace and Justice, founded by Bryan Stevenson’s Equal Justice Initiative and opened in 2018, has been widely described as one of the most significant memorials built in the United States in a generation.
+Dedicated to the more than 4,000 African Americans killed in racial terror lynchings between 1877 and 1950, the memorial’s more than 800 hanging steel columns — one for each county where a documented lynching occurred — create an atmosphere of accumulated grief that is unlike anything else in American public life.
 The adjacent Legacy Museum, housed in a former warehouse where enslaved people were warehoused during the domestic slave trade, extends this history into a deeply researched examination of the connections between slavery, lynching, Jim Crow, and mass incarceration.

 Mobile: Creole Culture and America’s First Mardi Gras

 Here is the fact that surprises nearly everyone: Mobile, Alabama — not New Orleans, Louisiana — holds America’s oldest Mardi Gras celebration.
-The port city has been celebrating the pre-Lenten festival since 1703, a full seven years before New Orleans held its first parade.
+The port city has been celebrating the pre-Lenten festival since 1703 — predating New Orleans’s founding by 15 years.
 Every February, Mobile transforms with multiple parades, masquerade balls dating to the 19th century, and street celebrations that draw hundreds of thousands of visitors from across the region.

 Battleship Memorial Park, on the Mobile Bay waterfront, is one of Alabama’s most-visited attractions.
 The USS Alabama — a World War II-era South Dakota-class battleship — is preserved in extraordinary condition and can be toured extensively, from main deck gun turrets to engine rooms.
 The park also houses a submarine (USS Drum), a B-52 bomber, and an A-12 Blackbird spy plane among other military artifacts.